What is Phosphorus Triiodide?

 Chemical Properties of Phosphorus Triiodide – PI3

-- Phosphorus triiodide reacts violently with water forms phosphorus acid and hydrogen iodide.
+- Phosphorus triiodide reacts violently with water and forms phosphorus acid and hydrogen iodide.
 The chemical equation is given below.

 PI3 + 3H2O → H3PO3 + 3HI